bonding-curves/avalanche-research/content/milestone4/insights.md

 Token economic modeling is fundamentally empirical science.
 The ultimate test of any model is whether it predicts real-world behavior.
 Our methodology follows the scientific method adapted for simulation-based research.

-**Step 1 (Hypothesis Formulation):** Every experiment starts with a clear hypothesis from our Economic Hypotheses document, specific enough to generate testable quantitative predictions.
+**Step 1 (Hypothesis Formulation):** Every experiment starts with a clear hypothesis from our Economic hypotheses.md document, specific enough to generate testable quantitative predictions.

 **Step 2 (Parameter Space Definition):** Identify control variables (what to vary) and response variables (what to measure).
 Ranges should span realistic values including current actuals.